usaarhat/wwc/resources/completed-notebooks/nltk-session-2-complete.md

 ## Loading a corpus

 First, we have to load a corpus.
-We'll use a text file containing posts to an ustralian online forum for discussing politics.
+We'll use a text file containing posts to an Australian online forum for discussing politics.
 It's full of very interesting natural language data!

 ```python
 from IPython.display import display